samir-s-hassan/project1-wordle-starter/README.md

 - Changing the scale of the cell
 - Syntax and general functions
 - Making a launch screen
+- Accidentally made a forked repository with the starter code

 Overall, most of my challenges revolved around closures and how to specifically write one.
 It took me a while to also understand how to set a closure to a word/variable so I can later call it.
 Another issue with closures were the scope of the closure and the scope of the class I'm writing in.
 In general, I had issues with the basic syntax as I haven't written much in Swift.
 Some general functions had to be looked up like the randomize an element out of an array, printing to console, and adding to an array.
 I had trouble making a launch screen so I did not add that feature.
+I had accidentally made a forked repository with the starter code which meant I could not make the repository private.
+To solve this, I simply copy-pasted all the contents from the previous repository into this new one and did one big commit and push.

 ## License